JulietIdoko22/Technical-Writing-Assignment/README.md

 |git commands have already been inbuilt into the software for you to easily navigate your way around it| You can link your editor and your git username for you to be able to push your commits to myour GitHub account.

 ## Conclusion
 A basic knowledge of git and GitHub marks a great beginning to the journey of a programmer.
 Also, a mastery of the connectivity between the two and their syntax aids your smooth glide to the art of coding.
-I hope that that this article was really helpul in walking you through the basic knowledge of the use of git and GitHub such as how to clone a repositiry, how to commit changes to a repository and how to make a Pull Request by forking the repository.
+I hope that this article was really helpful in walking you through the basic knowledge of the use of git and GitHub such as how to clone a repositiry, how to commit changes to a repository and how to make a Pull Request by forking the repository.